Strassburger's Fifth Generation

 Suzanne Strassburger is the fifth generation of the Strassburger family in the meat business.

-She is President of Strassburger Steaks, LLC, (www.strassburgersteaks.com ) CEO Suzy Sirloin, Inc. (www.suzysirloin.com) all natural beef that’s currently available in retail stores.
+She is CEO of Strassburger Steaks, LLC, (www.strassburgersteaks.com ) President of Suzy Sirloin, Inc. (www.suzysirloin.com) all natural beef that’s currently available in retail stores.
 The Founder of The Sirloin Report, (www.thesirloinreport.com) , a daily, industry-leading online report about beef .
 She also gives meat lectures and has traveled as far as Hong Kong to promote American beef.

 Suzanne has been featured in numerous newspapers, magazines, and news reports including appearances on Fox News, features in The New York Times, New York Post, New York Daily News, and The Wall Street Journal.
 Referred to multiple times as "The Queen of Meat" by Fox News, "Manhattan's Meat Maven" in The National Provisioner, and the "First Lady of Meat" in New York Daily News, Suzanne has truly found her place as New York City's country cowgirl.